bennett000/md-tutorial/DEPENDENCIES.md

 Angular will be included through npm.

-## evilstreak/markdown-js
+## marked

-The author intends to support multiple and/or alternate markdown interpereters markdown-js seems like it will be the easiest markdown parser to get started with.
+The author intends to support multiple and/or alternate markdown interpereters marked seems like it will be the easiest markdown parser to get started with.